Mondriaan for sparse matrix partitioning

 Copyright

-This software is copyrighted (2002, 2008) by Rob Bisseling, Tristan van Leeuwen, Wouter Meesen, and Brendan Vastenhouw.
+This software is copyrighted (2002, 2008, 2010, 2013, 2016, 2017) by Rob Bisseling, Bas Fagginger Auer, Tristan van Leeuwen, Wouter Meesen, Marco van Oort, Daan Pelt, Brendan Vastenhouw, Albert-Jan Yzelman.
 You can use and modify it under the GNU Lesser General Public License, see GNU Licenses.
 Also see the files, README, COPYING, COPYING.LESSER.
 Anything free, as usual, comes with no guarantee!

 Contributions